tduck96/ecom/README.md

 If I started this project over I would begin with adding some sort of state management like Redux, as I'm going to have to reconfigure the project to develop it any further.

-I had some problems with CORS after deployment that I hadn't encountered in the past.
-I learned a lot about custom OPTIONS requests.
+<sub> I had some problems with CORS after deployment that I hadn't encountered in the past.
+I learned a lot about custom OPTIONS requests. </sub>

 Deployed on Heroku: